connormckelvey/yunu.js/README.md

 - Typescript provides advanced developers with static type checking
 - Javascript is pretty good parsing and encoding JSON
 - Every popular text editor has syntax, language, and debugging support for Javascript

+## Features

+- Load utilities for reading and parsing strings and files into Javascript Objects
+- Dump utilities for stingifying Javascript Objects into strings or files
+- Walk utility for walking each key value pair of Javascript Objects

 ## Prerequisites